 Vaginal bleeding can vary from dark brown spotting to heavier bright red bleeding.
 If you are concerned that the bleeding is excessive (changing soaked or heavily soiled pads every hour) please contact us.
 We realise it can be frightening being at home during a course of treatment.
-Please do not hesitate to contact EPAU or the Gynaecology Ward (D7) if you are concerned about your pain or bleeding.
+Please do not hesitate to contact EPAU if you are concerned about your pain or bleeding.